 Limited Exceptions.
-In certain special circumstances, the U.S. Department of Justice ("DOJ") may determine that it will not enforce, or enforce only in part, one or more requirements otherwise applicable to the award.
-Any such exceptions regarding enforcement, including any such exceptions made during the period of performance, are (or will be during the period of performance) set out through the Office of Justice Programs ("OJP") webpage entitled "Legal particular Special award conditions" Notices: circumstances as to (https://ojp.gov/funding/Explore/LegalNotices-AwardRegts.htm), and incorporated reference into the award
+In certain special circumstances, the U.S. Department of Justice ("DOJ") may determine that it will not enforce or enforce only in part, one or more requirements otherwise applicable to the award.
+Any such exceptions regarding enforcement, including any such exceptions made during the period of performance, are (or will be during the period of performance) set out through the Office of Justice Programs ("OJP") webpage entitled "Legal particular conditions award circumstances to Notices: Special as (https://ojp.gov/funding/Explore/LegalNotices-AwardRegts.htm), and incorporated reference into the award.